Next Palestinian legislative election

-The next Palestinian legislative election was scheduled for 22 May 2021, according to a decree by President Mahmoud Abbas on 15 January 2021, but was indefinitely postponed on 29 April 2021.
+The next legislative elections in Palestine have been repeatedly postponed or cancelled.
+Most recently, they were scheduled for 22 May 2021 according to a decree by President Mahmoud Abbas on 15 January 2021, but they were indefinitely postponed on 29 April 2021.

-History
+Background

 Mahmoud Abbas was elected President of the Palestinian National Authority on 9 January 2005 for a four-year term that ended on 9 January 2009.
 The last elections for the Palestinian Legislative Council (PLC) were held on 25 January 2006.
 There have not been any elections either for president or for the legislature since these two elections.
 Elections since these dates have only been for local offices.

 In February 2007, Saudi-sponsored negotiations led to the Hamas & Fatah Mecca Agreement signed by Mahmoud Abbas on behalf of Fatah and Khaled Mashal on behalf of Hamas to form a unity government.
 The new government was called on to achieve Palestinian national goals as approved by the Palestine National Council, the clauses of the Basic Law and the National Reconciliation Document (the "Prisoners' Document") as well as the decisions of the Arab summit.

 In March 2007, the PLC established a national unity government, with 83 representatives voting in favour and three against.
 Government ministers were sworn in by Mahmoud Abbas, the chairman of the Palestinian Authority, at a ceremony held simultaneously in Gaza and Ramallah.
 In June that year, renewed fighting broke out between Hamas and Fatah.
 In the course of the June 2007 Battle of Gaza, Hamas exploited the near total collapse of Palestinian Authority forces in Gaza and seized control of Gaza, ousting Fatah officials.
 President Mahmoud Abbas then dismissed the Hamas-led Palestinian Authority government and outlawed the Hamas militia.

 In September 2007, President Mahmoud Abbas of Fatah unilaterally changed the electoral laws of 2005 from the PLC being half proportionally elected and half constituency/first past the post-based to full proportional representation.
 He insisted he could issue the change by decree as long as the PLC was unable to convene.
 The move was seen as a bid to lessen the chances of Hamas in the next election.
 Hamas, which controlled the PLC, declared the move illegal.

 By 2010, the security and economic situation of the residents of Gaza had deteriorated dramatically.
 With financial backing from Iran, Hamas had used its position in Gaza to launch thousands of rockets at Israel.
 Hamas had long expressed interest in taking control of the West Bank and strengthening its foothold in the area and stated its intent to use the elections as a means to undermine the stability of the Palestinian Authority.